23 minute read

 T1 holds the mutex and is executing on one CPU.
 T2 and T3 are blocked.
 T4 is executing on another CPU and wishes to lock the mutex.

 The normal behavior would be to place T4 on the queue associated with the mutex.
-However, on a multiprocessor system where things can happen in parallel, it may be the case that is the time T4 is placed on the queue, T1 has released the mutex.
+However, on a multiprocessor system where things can happen in parallel, it may be the case that by the time T4 is placed on the queue, T1 has released the mutex.